laurenposey/climbing_app_rails/README.md

 ## Specifications
 #### Implemented Features:
+* _As a user/admin, I'd like to have my own account to save my places and my routes._
 * _As a user, I'd like to create, read, update, and delete a place where I climb._
 * _As a user, I'd like to see flash notifications to let me know whether or not the site my changes are being saved._
 * _As a user, I'd like to add a route to a place._